-Functions
+201. Functions

-- 201. (1) A portfolio committee - - (a) must deal with bills and other matters falling within its portfolio as are referred to it in terms of the Constitution, legislation, these Rules, the Joint Rules or by resolution of the Assembly; - (b) must maintain oversight of - (i) the exercise within its portfolio of national executive authority, including the implementation of legislation; - (ii) any executive organ of State falling within its portfolio;
+(1) A portfolio committee -

+must deal with bills and other matters falling within its portfolio as are referred to it in terms of the Constitution, legislation, these Rules, the Joint Rules or by resolution of the Assembly;

+(b) must maintain oversight of -

-- (iii) any constitutional institution falling within its portfolio; and - (iv) any other body or institution in respect of which oversight was assigned to it; - (c) may monitor, investigate, enquire into and make recommendations concerning any such executive organ of state, constitutional institution or other body or institution, including the legislative programme, budget, rationalisation, restructuring, functioning, organisation, structure, staff and policies of such organ of state, institution or other body or institution; - (d) may consult and liaise with any executive organ of State or constitutional institution; and - (e) must perform any other functions, tasks or duties assigned to it in terms of the Constitution, legislation, these Rules, the Joint Rules or resolutions of the Assembly, including functions, tasks and duties concerning parliamentary oversight or supervision of such executive organs of state, constitutional institutions or other bodies or institutions. - (2) bills and amendments to bills referred to a portfolio committee must be considered by it in accordance with Chapter 13 of these Rules and Chapter 3 of the Joint Rules. - (3) If there is doubt which portfolio committee must deal with a specific matter, the Speaker in consultation with the Chief Whip must decide the question, subject to any directions of the Rules Committee or a resolution of the Assembly.
+- the exercise within its portfolio of national executive authority, including the implementation of legislation; - (ii) any executive organ of State falling within its portfolio; - (iii) any constitutional institution falling within its portfolio; and - (iv) any other body or institution in respect of which oversight was assigned to it; - (c) may monitor, investigate, enquire into and make recommendations concerning any such executive organ of state, constitutional institution or other body or institution, including the legislative programme, budget, rationalisation, restructuring, functioning, organisation, structure, staff and policies of such organ of state, institution or other body or institution; - (d) may consult and liaise with any executive organ of State or constitutional institution; and - (e) must perform any other functions, tasks or duties assigned to it in terms of the Constitution, legislation, these Rules, the Joint Rules or resolutions of the Assembly, including functions, tasks and duties concerning parliamentary oversight or supervision of such executive organs of state, constitutional institutions or other bodies or institutions. - (2) Bills and amendments to bills referred to a portfolio committee must be considered by it in accordance with Chapter 13 of these Rules and Chapter 3 of the Joint Rules.

+(3) If there is doubt which portfolio committee must deal with a specific matter, the Speaker in consultation with the Chief Whip must decide the question, subject to any directions of the Rules Committee or a resolution of the Assembly.

-202. A question before a portfolio committee is decided when a quorum in terms of Rule 133 is present and there is agreement among the majority of the members present.
+- (1) A question before a portfolio committee is decided when a quorum in terms of Rule 133 is present and there is agreement among the majority of the members present. - (2) A question before two or more conferring Assembly committees is decided when a majority of members of each of the conferring committees is present and there is agreement on the question between the conferring committees.